tomcam/mity-cutest/README.md

-# Tutorial for CUTest C unit testing framework by mity
+# An introduction to C Unit Testing Using CUTest (cutest.h) by mity

 This step-by-step tutorial shows how to create a unit test suite for modules written in C. Unit testing means writing separate test programs that exercise your existing C modules with unexpected input.
 As you add to your unit test suite your overall testing costs decrease and well-written tests make you and your users more confident in the quality of the software you're writing.